kinnala/ngsimple/README.md

 for running Netgen mesh generator inside a container and functions for calling it transparently from any Python interpreter.

+_This is work-in-progress.
+Currently using the following container: https://hub.docker.com/r/pymor/ngsolve_py3.7.
+In future, plan is to use a dedicated more lightweight container._

 # Installation

 Install with